aadilmallick/my-notes-docusaurus/docs/software-development/10-technical-writing-guide.md

 ### Structure

+Roughly, blog structure should be something like this:

+1. Tell them what you’re going to tell them
+2. Tell them
+3. Tell them what you told them

+So in summary, here are the three parts to an article:

+1. Intro: What is this thing, and why should the reader give af be interested?
+Explain what type of audience your article is suited for and who would benefit from this article.
+2. Body
+3. Recap: Summarize the article, key takeaways, and actionable tips, then finish with some call to action.

 #### Introduction

-Here is how you should structure the intro to a document, like a tutorial:
+Here is how you should structure the intro to a document, like a tutorial.
+These steps should be followed in order.

 1. What the document covers.
 2. What prior knowledge you expect readers to have.
 3. What the document doesn't cover.

+Then you should also add a table of contents for easy navigation, especially if you're writing a long article.
 ### Writing tutorials

 - Before you ask your reader to perform a task, explain to them why they are doing it.